Configuration

 Complete Example

-Here's a complete .env file example with all common settings:
+Here's a minimal .env file example with required settings:

 # Server (Required)